Edkamb/Edkamb.github.io/_pages/about.md

 # Recent and Upcoming Events

+### Keynote: onto:Nexus 2025
+I gave a keynote titled "Software Quality for the Semantic Web" at [onto:Nexus](https://www.opencaesar.io/events/onto-Nexus-Workshop-2025).
+You find the slides [here](/files/keynote.pdf).

+### Tutorial: "Testing Knowledge Graph Applications" at ISWC 2025
+I will present a tutorial on our work on test case generation for knowledge graphs at [ISWC'25](https://iswc2025.semanticweb.org), a website with material will be online soon!

-### Project: Graph-Based Verification of Reflective Programs
+### Grant: Graph-Based Verification of Reflective Programs
 The project "Graph-Based Verification of Reflective Programs" will be funded by the Independent Research Foundation of Denmark as a [Sapere Aude grant](https://dff.dk/en/about-the-fund/news-and-press/all-news/news-uk/2025/juni/219-million-dkk-for-outstanding-research-ideas-36-new-sapere-aude-research-leaders/)!
 We will start hiring 2 PhD students soon.

-### Tutorial: "Testing Knowledge Graph Applications" at ISWC 2025
-I will present a tutorial on our work on test case generation for knowledge graphs at [ISWC'25](https://iswc2025.semanticweb.org), a website with material will be online soon!

 ### Award: Extended Semantic Web Conference 2025
 Our paper at [ESWC](https://2025.eswc-conferences.org/) got awarded the Best In-Use Paper Award!